I’m so excited to share will you the redesign with a new look for Living Large in A Small House.

 I was furloughed from my job in March and last week permanently laid off so relaunching my blog right before Independence day has special meaning.
 I’m heading into a whole new adventure and I’m not sure where it’s going to take me.
 My hope is that it will be the independence from corporate america that I’ve so desperately wanted.

-During my furlough I’ve completely transformed my site, with the help of Anchored by Restored 319.
+During my furlough, I’ve completely transformed my site, with the help of Anchored by Restored 319.
 It took me some time as the technical stuff still is so challenging for me.
-I had hoped to be ready on April 1st and here we are the beginning of July and I’m finally ready!
-I’m so pleased with the new look and I can’t wait to share all new content with everyone.
+I had hoped to be ready on April 1st and here we are at the beginning of July and I’m finally ready!
+I’m so pleased with the new look and I can’t wait to share all-new content with everyone.

 This post contains affiliate links.
 For more information, see my post under legal stuff

 I’ve spent a lot of time sitting at my desk learning the ins and outs of blogging.
 I’ve been trying to make this seamless for years.
 It was frustrating and fulfilling at the same time.
 I honestly feel so accomplished and so happy that I can now just write and share all of my passions with you, my friends. projects that have gotten done during this time.

 What else has been happening at this little house?